tate11/odoo-academy/README.md

 * code-is-beautiful is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE (Version 3).
 To view a copy of this license, visit [http://www.gnu.org/licenses/agpl-3.0.html](http://www.gnu.org/licenses/agpl-3.0.html).

 * [![Creative Commons License](https://i.creativecommons.org/l/by-nc-sa/4.0/80x15.png)](http://creativecommons.org/licenses/by-nc/4.0/) code-is-beautiful Documentation is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).

-## Todo

-- [ ] Answer view (from menu) could not allow to create new
-- [ ] Category view (from menu) could not allow to create new
-- [x] Test form must allow to add questions
-- [ ] Test reports should be accessible from action menu
-- [ ] Impugnment must be a new module named academy_test_claim
-      - Claim menú should be child from menu_academy_monitoring
-- [ ] Test is a resource

 ## Feedback